The short version of my story is that I picked up a camera in 2001 and couldn’t imagine not doing something with it for the rest of my life.

 I shot my first wedding in 2007 and it was a fiasco.
 I understood all the horror stories immediately, the stories of drunk brides and feuding families leaving wedding wreckage in their wake.
 I shot that wedding and never looked back.
 So two years later when I began interning as a wedding photographer, I prepared myself for the worst.
 Instead, I was pleasantly surprised.
 It was amazing.
 It was fast paced, challenging, and filled with some of the most pleasant people I’ve ever had the pleasure of dealing with.
 No bridezillas or drunken bridal parties.
 I spent those three months absorbing all the knowledge I could.

 So here I am, years later, still in love with wedding photography, still learning and evolving.
 I took an internship with the idea that it was just a stepping stone and turned it into a career I am obsessed with.
-I’ve been internationally published, had work hung in several gallery shows and traveled as far as St Thomas, Jamaica, Wyoming and Arizona for weddings (but if you want me to photograph your backyard wedding that sounds just as amazing to me).
+I’ve been featured in the Knot, Martha Stewart Weddings, Green Wedding Shoes, Style Me Pretty, and many more, and traveled as far as Cancun, Punta Cana, Jamaica, Wyoming and Arizona for weddings. (but if you want me to photograph your backyard wedding or Pittsburgh shindig that sounds just as amazing to me)

-In March 2016 I married my awesome husband.
+After five years together, in March 2016 I married my awesome husband in an intimate ceremony in my old studio space.
 We live in Pittsburgh with our funny farm of animals (four cats and two dogs) and I love every minute of it.
 Being on the other side of weddings gave me a whole new perspective and changed how I run my business.
 I bordered on bridezilla due to stress and ended up pretty much eloping.
 Due to the craziness I realized what was important about weddings and what was silly.
 I fell in love with pretty wedding albums and the sweet emotions of a wedding day, along with all of the elements that require a lot of vision and hard work.
 I carry those lessons with me to every wedding.
 And you'll often catch me crying at the cute parts of the day since being married has made me a total sap.

 So, if that all sounds like what you're looking for and you think I’m the photographer for you, I book up for the year pretty quickly, so message me via the contact tab ASAP!
 Need something you're not sure I provide?
 Ask!
 I am always open to shoot something new.